Location: Historic Steelton Locust Street Steps

 Pat Cleveland with her model daughter, Anna van Ravenstein.

-In 2003, Cleveland returned to the fashion runway, walking for designer Bill Blass and Stephen Burrows, and at Chanel, with her daughter, Anna van Ravenstein.
+In 2003, Cleveland returned to the fashion runway, walking for designers Bill Blass and Stephen Burrows and at Chanel with her daughter, Anna van Ravenstein.
 Pat also modeled with her daughter for designer Zac Posen in 2013.

 2001 Annie Leibovitz Vanity Fair Women in Black Supermodel Photo